MaxLangleyIV/Exercise-Tracker-App/README.md

 2. Utilize Android Jetpack Compose for responsive native ui.
 3. Use Firebaset to store cloud data.
 4. Exercises, routines, and schedules must contain only primitive data such as strings, intergers, floats, and booleans.
+5. User data will be stored locally on the client's device.